Chart Color Schemes

 Bacchus Marsh has a typical household mix, with a lower-than-average median household size

 Family households account for 75.4% of all households, including 35.2% couples with children, 26.8% couples without children, and 12.4% single parent families.
-Non-family households constitute the remaining 24.6%, with lone person households at 22.8% and group households comprising 1.9%.
-The median household size is 2.7 people, smaller than the Greater Melbourne average of 3.0.
+Non-family households make up the remaining 24.6%, with lone person households at 22.8% and group households comprising 1.9%.
+The median household size is 2.7 people, which is smaller than the Greater Melbourne average of 3.0.

 Frequently Asked Questions - Households